CH53-E Helicopter, HM-12 Norfolk Virginia

 Yet they go mostly unnoticed among the rest of the fleet, set apart from typical Sailors only by the gold wings pinned on their chests with the letters AC branded in the center.
 The letters stand for air crew, and earning one of the rare gold enlisted pins is one of the toughest qualifications in the fleet. (more)

-largest and most powerful helicopter in the western
+most powerful helicopter in the western world.
+The "Super

 May 28, 1987 marked yet another significant milestone in the squadron's history with the arrival of its first MH-53E "Sea Dragon" helicopter, a potent addition to the Navy's mine countermeasures arsenal.
 Technologically superior to its predecessor, the MH-53E represents a quantum leap forward for the AMCM community.